StaryChanLolz/starychanlolz/README.md

 >`>` Booping and crowns are allowed!!
 Hiding is too, just please don't do it for a long time without asking

+>`>` Please do not call me things like 'pookie/pooks' or 'bbg', etc. it makes me VERY uncomfortable!

 >`>` I'm very hyperactive and bonkers, but I can also get really sad and quiet.
 I tend to flip between the two, so please be patient with me!!

 >`>` I'm usually seen on the safe server, and only the safe server.
 If you see me all alone in a different language server, DNI. i'm likely rare item hunting, and i like to be alone during these times